therealtimhawkins/porto/README.md

 ## Install

-You can install the CLI by cloning this repo `git clone https://github.com/therealtimhawkins/porto.git` and using `npm` by running the following command.
+You can install the CLI by cloning this repo `git clone https://github.com/therealtimhawkins/porto.git` and use `npm` by running the following command.

 ```sh
 npm run install
 ```

-## Usage